sundaramkumar/Live-Radio/README.md

 A Live Radio player works in both Android, iOS platforms

-## To get started clone the repo and do

-- flutter pub get

-## TODO

-- fetch artwork from player api
-- better ui
-- border radius for radio station image
-- find a station is offline - implemented the method, but shows always once a state is changed

 ## Screenshots

 Here are some screenshots of the Live Radio app: